 1 (512) 530-2242 | 3600 Presidential Blvd.

-In operation since 1999, the airport has roughly 350 daily flights with nonstop service to more than 70 domestic and international destinations.
+In operation since 1999, the airport has roughly 260+ daily flights with nonstop service to more than 95 domestic and international destinations.
 The airport is located 7.5 miles southeast of downtown Austin.
-The one way Capital Metro Airport Flyer bus runs between the airport and downtown approximately every 40 minutes.
+The one way Capital Metro Route 20 bus runs between the airport and downtown approximately every 15 minutes.
 To get from Austin-Bergstrom International Airport to your destination, you can rent a car, ride a bus or take a taxi, limo or ride-hailing service.
 Rental car service desks are located in the baggage claim area; all major companies are represented in Austin.
-Taxis and rideshare apps are available on Level G of the Rental Car Facility.
-SuperShuttle also has a service desk located in the baggage claim area.
-Service begins from the lower level outside the baggage claim service.
+Taxis and rideshare apps are available along with taxi and shuttle services.
+Visit the airport's website for more details.

 The Greyhound Bus Station

-The Austin Greyhound station is located on the north side of town off I-35.
-To travel downtown, take MetroBus 7.
+The Austin Greyhound station is located on the east side of town off of East Cesar Chavez St. To travel downtown, take MetroBus 4.
 Convenient schedules provide easy access to connecting buses to travel within Austin as well as to other cities in Texas.

 1 (877) 462-6342 | 1500 San Jacinto Blvd.